War Powers of

 In 1942, in Ex Parte Quirin, the Court considered the constitutionality of an order of President Roosevelt authorizing trial by military commission of eight German Nazi saboteurs arrested after entering the United States.
 The eight had planned to blow up munitions factories and military installations in the United States.
 The Court, voting 8 to 0, upheld the legality of trying the Germans (who the Court found to be unlawful combatants) in a military tribunal without the usual safeguards of the 5th and 6th Amendments.
 The Court found the authorization of trial by tribunal supported by legislation enacted by Congress, and noted that it need not decide whether a presidential order of trial by commission would be constitutional in the absence of congressional action.

-In 2006, the Supreme Court ruled in Hamdan v Rumsfield that President
+the Supreme Court ruled in Hamdan v Rumsfield

-post 9-11 detainees held at Guantanamo, Cuba be put on trial before
+detainees held at Guantanamo, Cuba be put on

 War Powers of Congress

-a federal law, enacted under the war power of Congress, prohibiting the
+law, enacted under the war power of Congress,

-be reluctant to conclude that the war power was no longer effective so
+conclude that the war power was no longer

 In 2006, the Supreme Court revisited the question of constitutionally-required process for detainees at Guantanamo in the case of Hamdan vs Rumsfield.
 Hamdan conceded that the government had the right to court-martial him, but argued that trial by military commission in his case was neither authorized by statute or constitutional.
 The Supreme Court agreed, holding that trials by military commission were authorized by Congress only for (1) offenses that occurred in a theater of war, (2) during a period of war, and (3) were offenses that involved an illegitimate form of warfare.
 In the case of Hamdan, accused of conspiracy "to commit an offense triable by military commission," and who was alleged to have been a driver for Osama Bin Laden and arranged for transportation of weapons to Al Qaeda before U. S. action against Al Qaeda, the Court found none of the three necessary conditions met.